Rules

 Goal kicks - Must be underarm throw in or a kick in from the floor by the Goalkeeper from anywhere inside the area.
 In open play Goalkeepers must play the ball within a 6 second period or an indirect free kick is awarded to the opposition.

 A player awarded 2 Blue Cards in the same match will be awarded a Red Card and miss the next match.
-A straight red card will result in the player being banned for the rest of the tournament.
+A straight red card will result in the player being banned for the next 3 games.

 FA Walking Football - Laws of the Game 2023 Expanded & Explained